YetOpen/certbot-zimbra/README.md

 - force a renewal with `certbot renew --force-renewal --preferred-chain "ISRG Root X1" --cert-name "zimbra-cert-name"` Replace zimbra-cert-name with the name of your existing cert, you can find it with `certbot certificates`.
 - If the previous step is successful, run `/usr/local/bin/certbot_zimbra.sh -d` to deploy the new cert.

 The fix for new certificate requests is included in certbot-zimbra >=0.7.13, it will by default request new certs with `--preferred-chain "ISRG Root X1"`.
-Just upgrading certbot-zimbra will not fix the problem as you need to manually trigger a renewal or new cert request in certbot.
+Just upgrading certbot-zimbra will not fix the problem as you need to manually trigger a renewal or new cert request in Certbot.

 ## zmcertmgr certificate and private key do not match ("expecting an rsa key")

 Certbot v2.0.0 switched to ECDSA private keys by default, which Zimbra's zmcertmgr doesn't support.
-See [certbot docs](https://github.com/certbot/certbot/blob/caad4d93d048d77ede6508dd42da1d23cde524eb/certbot/docs/using.rst#id34)
+See [Certbot docs](https://github.com/certbot/certbot/blob/caad4d93d048d77ede6508dd42da1d23cde524eb/certbot/docs/using.rst#id34)

 It may be possible to [patch zmcertmgr](https://forums.zimbra.org/viewtopic.php?f=15&t=69645&p=301580) to support ECDSA keys, but this is not officially supported or widely tested.

-Certbot-zimbra >=0.7.13 will auto-detect if certbot is >=2.0.0 and apply options while requesting a new certificate to obtain a RSA key.
+Certbot-zimbra >=0.7.13 will auto-detect if Certbot is >=2.0.0 and apply options while requesting a new certificate to obtain a RSA key.

-If you used certbot >=2 with certbot-zimbra <0.7.13, you might run into this issue.
+If you used Certbot >=2 with certbot-zimbra <0.7.13, you might run into this issue.
 There are two options to fix it:

 - `certbot renew --key-type rsa --rsa-key-size 4096 --cert-name "zimbra-cert-name" --force-renewal` replace zimbra-cert-name with the name of the existing certificate, you can find it with `certbot certificates`.
 You can also change the key size to one that you prefer.
 If renewal is successful, redeploy the certificate with `/usr/local/bin/certbot_zimbra.sh -d`.
 - update to certbot-zimbra >=0.7.13 and rerequest the certificate with `certbot-zimbra --new`, and add all the options you used with the original `--new` invocation, else your certificate may get replaced with one with different CN and SANs.